What is Speech-Language Pathology? Complete Guide & Benefits

 Many programs also prioritize candidates who have a number of supervised hours observing clinicians in the workplace.

-The best way to meet this criteria is to explore pre-med — or even better, a pre-speech-language pathology — undergraduate pathway.
+The best way to meet this criteria is to explore a pre-med — or even better, a pre-speech-language pathology — undergraduate pathway.

 Pacific also offers a minor in Communication Sciences and Disorders which places students on the path to either audiology or speech therapy professional school.